WesleyTran0/pngme/README.md

 # PNGme

-PNGme is a Rust Crate that allows you to encode and decode messages within .png files
+PNGme is a binary built in Rust that allows you to encode and decode messages within .png files

 ## Installation